goyek/goyek/README.md

 Verbose mode streams all logs to the output.
 If it is disabled, only logs from failed task are send to the output.

-By default, verbose mode is turned on.
+By default, the verbose mode is turned on.
 It can be controlled by registering a boolean parameter and assigning it to the field [`Taskflow.Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.Verbose).

 This is also provided via the convenience function [`taskflow.VerboseParam(flow *taskflow.Taskflow) BoolParam`](https://pkg.go.dev/github.com/pellared/taskflow#VerboseParam), which needs to be explicitly called.